Skip to main content

 Even though the risk in a butterfly spread is defined, you can still get hurt if you aren't careful.
 Here are some things to consider:

 1. Position sizing.
-This is non-negotiable.
-Because butterflies have a narrow profit range, they have a lower probability of max profit than a simple vertical spread.
-Don’t load the boat.
-Keep any single butterfly position to a very small fraction (1% to 2%) of your portfolio risk.
+Butterflies have a narrow profit range and a lower probability of max profit than a simple vertical spread.
+Keep any single butterfly position to a small fraction (1% to 2%) of your portfolio risk.

 2. Timing risk (the gamma trap).
-As you get closer to expiration (seven days or less), gamma risk explodes.
-This means small moves in the stock price cause huge swings in your profit or loss calculations.
+As you get closer to expiration (7 days or less), gamma risk explodes.
+This means small moves in the stock price cause large swings in your profit or loss.
 When this happens, consider taking profits early.

 3. Volatility shifts.
-Credit BWBs can be more tolerant, and usually a crush in IV helps you reach profit faster.
+Credit BWBs are more tolerant, and a drop in IV often helps you reach profit faster.
 Debit butterflies prefer falling volatility.
-If IV spikes, the wings you bought gain value, but the body you sold gains more value, hurting the trade temporarily.
+If IV spikes, the body you sold gains more value than the wings you bought, which hurts the trade temporarily.

 4. Liquidity traps.
 We mentioned this before, but it bears repeating: underlying assets with tight spreads are preferable.
 Wide spreads can distort your entry and exit prices.
 If you can't get a fair price to close the trade, your theoretical profit doesn't matter.